harkishanpansuriya/Flutter_Interview_Questions/questions.md

 ### 28. **📌 Why Mixins in Dart?**

+ - Mixins are a way to reuse a class's code in multiple class hierarchies.
 ✅ **Dart doesn’t support multiple inheritance** – Mixins provide reusable functionality without affecting class hierarchy.
 ✅ **Used to share behavior between classes** without creating a base class.